zalando/restful-api-guidelines/performance/Performance.md

 data eagerly.
 Whether this is optimized on the server, e.g. a database join, or done in a generic way, e.g. an HTTP proxy that transparently embeds resources, is up to the implementation.

-See [*Conventional Query Strings*](../naming/Naming.md#could-use-conventional-query-strings) for naming.
+See [*Conventional Query Parameters*](../naming/Naming.md#could-use-conventional-query-strings) for naming, e.g.
+"embed" for steering of embedded resource expansion.
 Please use the [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) grammar, as already defined above for filtering, when it comes to an embedding query syntax.